 2 Tbs. olive oil + more for oiling your hands to spread dough

 1/2 tsp. apple cider vinegar or lemon juice

 1 yeast packet (included with mix)

-Whisk egg whites, oil, vinegar and 1/4 cup warm water with entire pizza mix, then slowly stir in remaining water.
-Add yeast packet and continue mixing for 2-3 minutes using a stand mixer or by hand with a fork.
+Whisk egg whites, oil, vinegar and warm water with pizza mix, then slowly add yeast packet.
+Continue mixing for 2-3 minutes using a stand mixer or by hand with a fork.
 Dough will be firm but quite sticky; if dough is tight or resistant to spreading out on the pan, mix an extra 2-3 tablespoons of warm water into the dough until absorbed.

 Spoon dough out onto pizza pan or baking sheet lined with parchment.
-Liberally oil your palms and spread pizza out to a 12” circle or small personal pizzas, adding oil to your hands if the dough is sticking (see video).
+Liberally oil your palms and spread pizza out to a 12-14” circle or small personal pizzas, adding oil to your hands if the dough is sticking (see videos).
 Leave a higher edge around the pizza to contain the sauce.

 Cover with oiled parchment and let rise for 30 minutes in a warm spot.
 Remove parchment, poke holes around crust with fork to prevent large pair pockets.
 Heat oven to 375°F and bake for 15 minutes, or until crusts have risen and are lightly browned.
 Remove to spread warm sauce and toppings then return to bake for 8-10 more minutes.